Towards the simulation of higher-order quantum resources: a general type-theoretic approach: Introduction

 Quantum science and technology have been the subject of such interest in recent years \cite{knightUKNationalQuantum2019,raymerUSNationalQuantum2019,sussmanQuantumCanada2019,kochQuantumOptimalControl2022} that this period has been dubbed the second quantum revolution \cite{dowlingQuantumTechnologySecond2003}.
 The power of quantum information processing is being investigated in various areas, but especially quantum sensing \cite{degenQuantumSensing2017}, quantum computing \cite{aaronsonFutureQuantumComputing2025,sandersSuccessFailureQuantum2025}, and quantum communications \cite{sidhuAdvancesSpaceQuantum2021}.
 The overarching theme is that quantum technologies and devices constitute a resource that confers a unique quantum advantage in information processing.
 Therefore, it is imperative to develop a scientific theory that precisely captures the notion of quantum resource.
 Indeed, we must seek to understand the general laws of how quantum resources can be generated, interconverted, and optimally exploited \cite{chitambarQuantumResourceTheories2019,gourQuantumResourceTheories2025}.

-In the hierarchy of different kinds of quantum resources, the base level consists of quantum states, with valuable properties such as superposition \cite{theurerResourceTheorySuperposition2017} and coherence \cite{streltsovColloquiumQuantumCoherence2017}, being manipulated by transformations known as quantum channels.
+In the hierarchy of different kinds of quantum resources, the base order (i.e.\ level) consists of quantum states, with valuable properties such as superposition \cite{theurerResourceTheorySuperposition2017} and coherence \cite{streltsovColloquiumQuantumCoherence2017}, being manipulated by transformations known as quantum channels.
 These states are called \DefnFont{static resources} \cite{chitambarQuantumResourceTheories2019,gourQuantumResourceTheories2025} and they are e.g.\ the subject of quantum computation: we use quantum gates to manipulate input states in order to create superpositions and entanglement, and to run quantum algorithms.
-We refer to this level of the hierarchy as level zero.
+We refer to this order of the hierarchy as order zero.